 The interesting sounds the Cranes make gets fairly loud.

 This is a series of edits from several Video Clips taken over about an hour and a half period at Sunset as the Sandhill Cranes were coming in to land and roost on the River.
-The wind was gusting up to 30 MPH that evening.
+The wind was gusting up to 30 MPH that evening which you can sometimes hear on the mic.
 (2 1/2 Min Video)

 Click play button [>] to start video.
-Be sure speakers are on.
+Be sure your speakers are on.

 Another Sandhill Crane Migration Video of Cranes coming in to roost on the Platte River.
 This one is taken from a Rowe Sanctuary & Audubon Center Viewing Blind on the south edge of the Platt River close to the water.
 Taken at Sunset in March, 2009.
 (Also see new Sunset photo below)